Nothing lasts forever.

 So what can be done to make your restorations (crowns, veneers, fillings, bridges, etc.) last as long as possible?
-Fortunately, a little prevention can go a long ways.
-It is possible to prevent disease in your mouth and make your restorations last.
+Fortunately, there is a lot you can do.
+You can help prevent disease in your mouth and make your restorations last.

-Fluoride – Topical fluoride, whether prescription strength or over-the-counter, helps prevent cavities under and around dental work.
+Fluoride – Topical fluoride, whether prescription strength or over‐the‐counter, helps prevent cavities under and around dental work.
 It can also help with hot and cold sensitivity.
 Most toothpaste has fluoride and you can supplement that with a rinse before bed.
-Your dentist can also make custom nighttime trays that apply fluoride overnight.
+Your dentist can also make special trays that apply fluoride in higher doses.

 Regular Cleanings – Clean mouths equal healthy, longer lasting restorations.
 The amount of time between professional cleanings varies from person to person.
 Some people tend to build plaque faster and need more frequent cleanings to keep bacteria at bay.
 I know because I’m one that has to get my teeth cleaned every two to three months.
 Ask your dentist or hygienist what is right for you.

--Questions or comments can be sent to Drs.
-Parrish at www.ParrishDental.com.
+‐Questions or comments can be sent to Drs.
+Parrish at ParrishDental@aol.com.